DanRam2/Brooklyn-Home-Price-Predictor/README.md

 This is a project implementing the machine learning model for predict home sale prices for Brooklyn using Google Cloud Platform

-1)  Research question:  what is the group trying to learn or question to answer?
-Who is interested (audience)?
+1)  Research question:  what is the group trying to learn or provide an answer to?
+Who is interested?

+ User#1:
- I have a house at brooklyn.
+ I am looking for a home in brooklyn.
 Based on the certain parameters such as area(per square ft), zipcode, nieghbourhood, year of built and type of property I would like to know the estimated sale price of the kind of property I am looking for.

+ User#2:
  Based on the kind of property I have, I have put it up for sale.
-I have kept a asking price for the same.
 Based on the parameters such as area(per square ft), zipcode, nieghbourhood, year of built, I would like to know whether my asking price is approriate or not.

  Here we have assumed that if the asking price is within +/- 10 % of the predicted price, then asking price is appropriate